-What started as a recording project for Magno, Dan, Sean, and Michael after three years on the road with another artist quickly turned into a record that would eventually become their debut.
-Singer/songwriter Jimmy James Schmitt was invited into the band to round out the group.
-In the spirit of acts such as The Band, The Eagles, and Fleetwood Mac, the blend of different singers and styles solidified the sound rather than compromising it.
+The Villains mantra has always been the same; “write great songs, make great records, and never forget who you’re making them for,” a formula that’s served them well.
+All five members (Magno, Jimmy James Schmitt, Dan Call, Sean McNally, and new member, Richard Gibson) have recorded and performed with many mainstream and indie artists from Nashville to New York, as well as touring the world together and individually.
+What started as a recording project for Magno, Dan, and Sean after three years on the road, quickly turned into a record that would eventually become their debut.
+Jimmy James Schmitt was invited in to round out the group and in the spirit of classic multi-vocal acts such as The Band, The Eagles, and Fleetwood Mac, the blend of different singers and styles created a solidifying, contemporary sound: unique and uncompromising.